timofeysie/flabellifolia/README.md

     }
 ```

 Any ideas?
 Try it on a device first.
+That's an idea.
+Turns out it doesn't work, but not because of any problem with the Javascript.
+The image size is larger than the screen size, so instead of being able to move the flashlight around, we can only drag the content area around.
+Also, the header is too darn white.

+So created a quick black theme, and removed the header and ion-content part of the owl page to try and make the flashlight draggable on the device.
+See how it goes.

 ## Spinning the cube